 The simplest of Christmas hallway decor ideas, a tabletop Christmas tree is the perfect introduction to a festive event.

-'If you're not a fan of tabletop clutter – let's face it, it's hard to find room with all the festive items that we need for Christmas dinner – then you can make a display on a console table or sideboard instead,' says Lucy Searle, Global Editor in Chief, Homes & Gardens.
+'If you're not a fan of tabletop clutter – let's face it, it's hard to find a room with all the festive items that we need for Christmas dinner – then you can make a display on a console table or sideboard instead,' says Lucy Searle, global editor in chief, Homes & Gardens.

 'A collection of mini Christmas tree ideas made from different materials will make a beautiful arrangement.
 Always use an odd number – this is a top stylist's trick – and vary the heights for interest.'